HelloWorld7894/PiCam-GUI/README.md

 ## Run

-just run the `python Main.py`, file can be found in /CopernicusPi/src/
+just run the `python3 Main.py`, file can be found in /CopernicusPi/src/